KamilaBorowska/perl6-Acme-Addslashes/README.md

 # Author

-Original function was written by James Aitken <jaitken@cpan.org>, this port was done by GlitchMr <glitchmr@myopera.com>.
+Original function was written by James Aitken <jaitken@cpan.org>, this port was done by Konrad Borowski <x.fix@o2.pl>.
 Ok, it's not really a port as logic wasn't copied.
 But you can call it a port if you want.